SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Experimental Details

-The barrier function for our Locomotion tasks is defined as $z + \varphi\, v_z \leq h_r$, where $h_r > 0$ denotes the roof height, $\varphi > 0$ is a scaling parameter, and $v_z \in \mathbb{R}$ is the robot head’s vertical velocity.
-This speed-dependent constraint ensures that the head position $z$ plus its velocity contribution remains below the roof limit.

 \textbf{Score} is a normalized, undiscounted performance metric that reflects task success.
-For Maze2D, episodes have horizon $H{=}1000$; once the agent enters a goal neighborhood, it receives unit reward for each remaining step, so the score equals the fraction of remaining steps and lies in $[0,1]$.
-For locomotion tasks, the score is proportional to forward displacement and is normalized so that reaching the target position $x{=}1$ yields a score of $1$.
+In Maze2D, episodes last up to $800$ environment steps while planning is performed over a horizon of $H{\,=\,}384$; once the agent enters a goal neighborhood, it receives a unit reward for each remaining step, making the score proportional to the remaining horizon.
+For locomotion tasks, the score is proportional to forward displacement and normalized such that reaching the target position $x{\,=\,}1$ yields a score of~$1$.
+We evaluate locomotion in a receding-horizon manner, continuing until the agent either reaches $x{\,=\,}1$, falls, or reaches the maximum episode limit of $1000$ steps.
+For a robot manipulation task (block stacking), planning is performed with horizon $H{\,=\,}128$, and each episode attempts a single stacking action.
+An episode receives a score of $1$ upon a successful stack and $0$ otherwise.

 \textbf{Trap Rate} measures the rate of local traps, i.e., the percentage of episodes in which the generated path becomes stuck against barrier constraints; see Definition~\ref{def:local_trap}.